azri-azhar/college/README.md

 # College
-An archive of small and trivial college projects, practices, works and exercises in Pascal, C, and C++.
+An archive of small and trivial college projects, practices, works and exercises in Pascal, C, C++, Java and PHP.
 Kept around for nostalgic reasons.

 # What's Available?
-Pascal, C, and C++ codes written when I was in college.
+Pascal, C, C++, Java and PHP codes written when I was in college.